 All over the world, Christmas celebrations reflect local culture and traditions.
 The festivities can be startlingly different from country to country, focusing on different aspects of the nativity story.

-- Christmas Traditions in England It is cold, wet, and foggy in England at Christmastime.
+- Christmas Traditions in England: It is cold, wet and foggy in England at Christmastime.
 The day before Christmas is very busy for families in England.
 They wrap presents, bake cookies, and hang stockings over the fireplace.
-Then everyone gathers around the tree as someone tells a classic holiday story, "A Christmas Carol."
+Then everyone gathers around the tree as someone tells a classic holiday story, such as "A Christmas Carol."
 Children write a letter to Father Christmas with their wishes and toss their letter into the fire so their wishes can go up the chimney.
 After the children fall asleep on Christmas Eve, Father Christmas comes to visit.

-- Christmas Traditions in Germany German families prepare for Christmas throughout cold December.
+- Christmas Traditions in Germany: German families prepare for Christmas throughout the cold December.
 Four Sundays before Christmas, they make an Advent wreath of fir or pine branches that has four colored candles.
-They light a candle on the wreath each Sunday, sing Christmas songs, and eat Christmas cookies.
+They light a candle on the wreath each Sunday, sing Christmas songs and eat Christmas cookies.
 In the weeks leading up to Christmas, homes are filled with the delightful smells of baking loaves of sweet bread, cakes filled with candied fruits, and spicy cookies called lebkuchen.